Back to Health News & Stories

 By Farrel Silverman, DO, Virtua Primary Care

-The heat is on, and the bugs are loving it as much as we are.
+The heat is on, and the bugs love it as much as we do.
 Here's what you need to know to treat and prevent bug bites so they don't spoil your summer fun.

-MOSQUITOES: If you know someone who seems to attract every mosquito in the zip code, you're not imagining it.
+If you know someone who seems to attract mosquitoes, you're not imagining it.
 Studies show certain species may be more drawn to people based on:

 • Blood type (type O is a favorite)